fermads/node.js-process-load-balancing/readme.md

-# Node.js process load balancing: comparing cluster, iptables and Nginx
+# Node.js process load balance performance: comparing cluster module, iptables and Nginx

 Node is single threaded and to use more CPU cores we must create new processes and distribute the load.
-This article is a comparison between three ways of doing process load balancing for Node.js web applications:
+This is a performance comparison between three ways of doing process load balancing for Node.js web applications:

 * Node cluster core module having a master process listen on a port and distribute connections to workers
 * iptables using prerouting to redirect connections to Node’s child processes listening on multiple ports